shahanakhundmir/Nandos_MarsRover/README.md

 `Install Pytest using pip`

+If you have an earlier version for Python already installed you would need to run 'python3' instead of 'python'

 🧪 There are 3 test files, to execute these run the following command from the root folder:

 `python -m pytest`